-- Signatures are optional on paper claim forms.
-Providers may choose to submit stamped or computer-generated signatures; - Continuous feed forms must be torn apart before submission; and - The recipient's 13-digit Medicaid ID number must be used to bill claims.
-The 16-digit CCN number from the plastic ID card is NOT acceptable.
+- 1. Signatures are optional on paper claim forms.
+Providers may choose to submit stamped or computer-generated signatures; - 2.
+Continuous feed forms must be torn apart before submission; and - 3.
+The beneficiary's 13-digit Medicaid ID number must be used to bill claims.
+The 16- digit CCN number from the plastic ID card is NOT acceptable.

-The Medicaid Program is required to make payment decisions based on the documentation submitted on the claim.
+The Medicaid program is required to make payment decisions based on the documentation submitted on the claim.